 There are many ways in which a toy can be defective including a defect in the original design, a manufacturing flaw, mislabeling, lack of proper warnings and false advertising.
 Nevertheless, your child can sustain a wide range of injuries that can affect his further development or worse, threaten his life.

-How can the Sacramento & Elk Grove-based O'Brien & Zehnder Law Firm Help You Build a Case?
+How Can the Elk Grove-based O'Brien & Zehnder Law Firm Help You Build a Case?

 - Manufacturing defect - a manufacturing flaw makes the toy dangerous